kinow/autosubmit/docs/source/userguide/create/index.rst

         -b BRANCH, --git_branch BRANCH
             sets the branch to use for the git repository -config, --git_as_conf
-            sets the configuration folder to use for the experiment -H HPC, --HPC HPC     specifies the HPC to use for the experiment -d DESCRIPTION, --description DESCRIPTION
+            sets the configuration folder to use for the experiment, relative to repo root -H HPC, --HPC HPC     specifies the HPC to use for the experiment, default is localhost -d DESCRIPTION, --description DESCRIPTION
             sets a description for the experiment to store in the database.
         -repo GIT_PATH, --git_repo GIT_PATH sets the git_repository